 Yes.
 We feel very strongly that the project community needs support to develop these new skills and competencies around leadership.
 We all know that when budgets are under pressure, training and development budgets are seen as discretionary and “nice to have” so are among the first to be cut.

-Most organisations leave the individual to identify ways they can develop outside the typical formal training, so we talk in the book about how the individual can plan and deliver their own development in project leadership in many different ways; how the organisation can develop project leadership capability and capacity.
+Most organizations leave the individual to identify ways they can develop outside the typical formal training, so we talk in the book about how the individual can plan and deliver their own development in project leadership in many different ways; how the organization can develop project leadership capability and capacity.

-Finally, business leaders need to recognise what a good development programme for project leadership looks like for their organisation.
-We offer a view on how an ideal project leadership development programme might look for an organisation in the book.
+Finally, business leaders need to recognize what a good development program for project leadership looks like for their organization.
+We offer a view on how an ideal project leadership development program might look for an organization in the book.